Anon-developer365/TaskManager/README.md

 This class handles the call to retrieve the details of a particular task, using the ID of the task to search the database and return and data found.

+## Update status controller
+This class handles the call to update the status of a particular task using the ID to search the database and updating the task data.

+## Status Validation
+Class to validate the user input status of a task.

+## Task Validation
+Class to validate the user input data for the task, class utlises status validation class to validate status.

+## Update Status Validation
+Class to validate the user input Id and status of a task, class utilises status validation class to validate status.

+## Empty Task Exception
+Custom exception for when a task details are empty.

+## Error response
+POJO class for Error response object.

 ## Task
 POJO class for a task object.

-## Update status controller
+## Create Data Base
+Creates a database and is called from main when the application is started.

+## Create Task
+Creates a new task object, assigns an ID, formats the date for the due date and populates the task object with the validated user input data.

+## Get a task
-This class handles the call to update the status of a particular task using the ID to search the database and updating the task data.
+Class to access the data base using the supplied ID and return the task data.

 ## Save Task
 This class saves a new task in the database.

-## Create Data Base
-Creates a database and is called from main when the application is started.
+## Update status
+Updates the status of the task using the ID.